HB-JK/HB-JK/README.md

 Web developer
 -------------

-* 🌍  I'm based in Indonesia
+* 🌍  I'm from Indonesia
 * ✉️  You can contact me at [juliuskayne07@gmail.com](mailto:juliuskayne07@gmail.com)

 ### Skills